NH Gov. to Provide Coronavirus Update After Closing Schools for Rest of Year

 In-depth news coverage of the Greater Boston Area.

+A $2 million grant from Substance Abuse and Mental Health Services Administration has been awarded to the state to assist those impacted by mental health and substance use disorders during the COVID-19 pandemic, the governor said.

+The grant will be used by the Department of Health and Human Services to establish NH Rapid Response to provide crisis intervention services, mental health and substance abuse disorder treatment.

-His address comes one day after he announced that New Hampshire students would not be returning to classes this school year.
+Friday's address comes one day after Sununu announced that New Hampshire students would not be returning to classes this school year.

 Remote learning will be in effect through the end of the school year, he said, to help districts plan for the summer and September.

-"It's not easy to make a decision to tell students and parents that they are going to be out for the rest of the year," Sununu said, adding that public health is the most important factor in his thinking.
+"It's not easy to make a decision to tell students and parents that they are going to be out for the rest of the year," Sununu said Thursday, adding that public health is the most important factor in his thinking.

 Sununu said that his team looked at several models for re-opening schools by the end of the school year but that none would have been safe for students and their families.